 The best way to protect yourself against vulnerabilities is to ensure that you install updates and security patches for your operating system as soon as they are released, as well as ensure that you have the latest version of any software installed on your Windows computer.
 If you have Adobe Flash and Java installed on your computer, you will have to take particular care to ensure that you install their updates as soon as possible, as they are among the most vulnerable software and are a commonly used vector – and vulnerabilities in them are being discovered every other day.
 Also, ensure that you install a good Internet security software.
 Most such software includes a Vulnerability Scan feature that scans your operating system and software and helps you fix them in a click.

-There are several other software that can scan your computer for vulnerabilities in your operating system and installed software.
-Secunia Personal Software Inspector, SecPod Saner Free, Microsoft Baseline Security Analyzer, Protector Plus Windows Vulnerability Scanner, Malwarebytes Anti-Exploit Tool and ExploitShield are some of the better known free tools available for Windows.
-These tools will scan your computer for operating system vulnerabilities & unprotected fragments of program code, and typically detect vulnerable and out-dated software and plug-ins which expose your otherwise updated & secure Windows computer to malicious attacks.
+There are several other software that can scan your computer for vulnerabilities in your operating system and installed software and we suggest you check out SecPod Saner Free.
+This tool will scan your computer for operating system vulnerabilities & unprotected fragments of program code, and typically detect vulnerable and outdated software and plug-ins which expose your otherwise updated & secure Windows computer to malicious attacks.

 Tomorrow we will see what are Exploits and Exploit Kits.